-Summer squash crops, including zucchini, exhibit bush habit spread in contrast to vine type spread in winter-squashes.
+Summer squash crops, including zucchini, exhibit bush habit spread in contrast to vine type cover in case of winter squashes.
 Its fruits shall be ready for harvesting about 40-50 days after seed implantation.

 Some popular varieties are:

-Golden zucchini features brilliant golden-yellow skin that retains its color even after cooking.
+Golden zucchini features brght golden-yellow skin that retains its color even after cooking.

-Round varieties are dense, heavy, and nearly seedless with smooth surface.
+Round types are dense, heavy, and nearly seedless with a smooth surface.

 Tatume, which is common in Mexico, has similar features of round variety but has the large oval shape.

-Costata romanesco also known as cocozelle is a long, narrow variety with slight bulge at the bottom end.
+Costata Romanesco also known as Cocozelle is a long, narrow type with a slight bulge at the bottom end.
 It features pale, raised ribs with mottled green skin.
-When solid and young, this squash is juicy and sweet.
+When robust and young, this squash is juicy and sweet.

-Middle-Eastern types are stocky, pale green, tapering ends with a thick dark-green stem.
-They have smooth shiny skin and solid, crispy and flavorful flesh.
+Middle-Eastern types are stocky, light green, tapering ends with a thick dark-green stem.
+They have smooth, shiny skin and firm, crispy and flavorful flesh.

-Yellow crooknecks have thick warty skin with markedly curved neck.
-They are crunchy in texture with sweet delicate flavor.
+Yellow Crooknecks have thick warty skin with a markedly curved neck.
+They are crunchy in texture with sweet, delicate flavor.

-Zucchini is one of the very low calorie vegetables; provide only 17 calories per 100 g.
+Zucchini is one of the very low-calorie vegetables; provides only 17 calories per 100 g.
 It contains no saturated fats or cholesterol.
-Its peel is good source of dietary fiber that helps reduce constipation and offers some protection against colon cancers.
+Its peel is an excellent source of dietary fiber that helps ease constipation and offers some protection against colon cancers.

-Zucchinis have anti-oxidant value (Oxygen radical absorbance capacity- ORAC) of 180 Trolex Equivalents (TE) per 100g, the value which is far below to some of the berries, and vegetables.
-Nonetheless, the pods are one of the common vegetables included in weight reduction and cholesterol control programs by the dieticians.
+Zucchinis have antioxidant value (Oxygen radical absorbance capacity- ORAC) of 180 Trolox Equivalents (TE) per 100g, the value which is far below to some of the berries, and vegetables.
+Nonetheless, the pods are one of the common food ingredients included in weight reduction and cholesterol control programs by dieticians.

-Furthermore, zucchinis, especially golden skin varieties, are rich in flavonoid poly-phenolic antioxidants such as carotenes, lutein and zea-xanthin.
+Furthermore, zucchini nutrition, especially golden skin varieties, is rich in flavonoid polyphenolic antioxidants such as carotenes, lutein, and zeaxanthin.
 These compounds help scavenge harmful oxygen-derived free radicals and reactive oxygen species (ROS) from the body that play a role in aging and various disease processes.

 Courgette hold relatively moderate amounts of folates; provides 24 µg or 6% of RDA per 100 g.
 Folates are important in cell division and DNA synthesis.
 When taken adequately during early pregnancy it can help prevent neural tube defects in the fetus.

-It is a very good source of potassium, an important intra-cellular electrolyte.
-Potassium is a heart-friendly electrolyte and helps bring the reduction in blood pressure and heart rates by countering pressure-effects of sodium.
+It is an excellent source of potassium, an important intra-cellular electrolyte.
+Potassium is a heart-friendly electrolyte and helps bring the reduction in blood pressure and heart rates by countering the pressure effects of sodium.

-Fresh pods, indeed, are good source of anti-oxidant vitamin-C. Provide about 17.9 µg or 30% of daily-required levels per 100 g.
+Fresh pods, indeed, are an excellent source of antioxidant vitamin-C. Provide about 17.9 µg or 30% of daily required levels per 100 g.

-In addition, they contain moderate levels of B-complex group of vitamins like thiamin, pyridoxine, riboflavin and minerals like iron, manganese, phosphorus, and zinc.
+Also, they compose moderate levels of the B-complex group of vitamins like thiamin, pyridoxine, riboflavin, and minerals such as iron, manganese, phosphorus, and zinc.

-Zucchinis can be available all around the year, but they are at their best during late spring and summer seasons.
+Zucchinis can be available all around the year, however, they are at their best during the late spring and summers.

-In the stores, choose small to medium-sized zucchini featuring shiny, bright green skin, firm and heavy in hand.
-The best size for zucchini is 6 to 8 inches length and 2 inches or less in diameter.
-Some big sized varieties with marrow are specially grown for stuffing.
-Minor superficial scratches and mild bruises on their surface are common scene but perfectly fine.
+In the markets, choose small-to-medium zucchinis featuring shiny, bright green skin, and firm, and heavy in hand.
+Simply choose zucchinis 6 to 8 inches in length and 2 inches or less in diameter.
+Some of the big varieties with wide cavities are specially grown for stuffing.
+Minor superficial scratches and mild bruises on their surface are common pictures but perfectly fine.

 Avoid overly mature, large courgette with pitted skin, and those with flabby or spongy textured.
 Furthermore, avoid those with soft and wrinkled ends as they indicate old stock and moistureless.
-Go for organically grown products to get rich flavor and nutrient content.
+Go for organically grown produce to enjoy rich flavor and nutrient advantages.

-At home, place them in plastic bag and store inside the vegetable compartment of the refrigerator set at adequate relative humidity.
+At home, place them in a plastic bag and store them inside the vegetable compartment of the refrigerator set at adequate relative humidity.
 They can be stored for up to 2-3 days.

 Wash them thoroughly in cold, running water just before cooking.
 Sometimes the fruits may require light scrub at places where prickles or dirt attached firmly.
 Trim the neck and bases.
 Peeling of skin is not advised.

 Zucchini blossoms are also an edible delicacy.
-In general, blossoms are picked up during morning hours when they are fresh and soft.
+In general, flowers are picked up during the morning hours when they are fresh and soft.
 To prepare, open up blossoms and carefully inspect for insects.
 Pull off any calyces attached firmly at the base.